 Federal Court: Application must be accompanied by evidence that skills assessment has been applied for: cl 485.223.
 Applicant must provide positive skills assessment by TOD: cl 485.224.
 On visa application form, Appellant specified the details (date, etc) of a failed assessment application.
 Did the mere specification of those details constitute evidence?
 Could it be said that: the failed assessment satisfied cl 485.223, as all that clause requires is that the visa application be accompanied by evidence that an assessment has been applied for; cl 485.224 could be satisfied by a subsequent assessment, so long as positive?
-We respectfully disagree with the decision.

 The relevant legislative provisions were contained in Schedule 2 to the Migration Regulations 1994 (Cth), as follows: